80aX/python_scripts/README.md

-# Ultima Online python scripts for stealth v7.9.0
+# Ultima Online python scripts
+# Made for stealth v7.9.0 and above
+# Tested on ZHR